About

 Bio

-Brian Hubble has lived and worked in Brooklyn, New York for over 20 years, with stints in Torbole, Italy and Chicago, IL.
-He has participated in exhibitions at The Casoria Contemporary Art Museum in Naples, Italy; The Museum of Contemporary Art, Chicago, IL; Sculpture Center, Long Island City, NY; Mana Contemporary, Jersey City, NJ; and Lévy Gorvy (now LGDR), New York, NY.
-His life’s work was realized as an exhibition at The Museum of the Moving Image with I Trusted You: Andy Kaufman on the Edge of Performance, the result of a 16-year study of the life and work of the famed comedian.
-He has also exhibited at MoMA PS1 in collaboration with The Bruce High Quality Foundation, where he made and gave away postcard size screen printed monochromes from the back of his pickup truck to museum-goers.
-From 2016-2019, Hubble served as co-founder and director of Unisex Salon, an artist operated gallery in Bushwick, Brooklyn, where he mounted a wide range of exhibitions of underrepresented artists.
-His work has been featured in publications such as Print Magazine, C-Print Journal, and ArtNet.
-As an editorial artist, his work has been featured in Taschen, The Hill Museum and Manuscript Library, The New York Times, M.I.T.
-Technology Review, Harvard Law Review, and Yale Alumni, amongst many others.
-He holds an MFA from The School of the Art Institute of Chicago where he was the recipient of the William Merchant R. French Fellowship.
-He attended Virginia Commonwealth University (BFA), Edge Hill University in Liverpool, UK, and The Illustration Academy in Richmond, VA.
+Brian Hubble has lived and worked in Brooklyn, New York, for over 23 years, with stints in Torbole, Italy, and Chicago, Illinois.
+His work has been exhibited at notable venues, including the Casoria Contemporary Art Museum in Naples, the Museum of Contemporary Art in Chicago, and MoMA PS1, where he distributed postcard-sized screen prints of monochromes from the back of his pickup truck.
+A highlight of his career was the exhibition "I Trusted You: Andy Kaufman on the Edge of Performance" at the Museum of the Moving Image, culminating in a 16-year exploration of the iconic comedian’s life and art.
+From 2016 to 2019, Hubble served as co-founder and director of Unisex Salon, an artist-run gallery in Bushwick, Brooklyn, dedicated to exhibiting underrepresented artists.
+His work has appeared in publications such as Print Magazine, Taschen Books, and the Chicago Tribune.
+As an editorial artist, his work has been featured in the Hill Museum and Manuscript Library, the New York Times, and M.I.T.
+Technology Review.
+Brian holds an MFA from the School of the Art Institute of Chicago, where he received the William Merchant R. French Fellowship.
+He earned a BFA from Virginia Commonwealth University and further honed his skills at Edge Hill University near Liverpool, England, and the Illustration Academy in Richmond, Virginia.

-On I Trusted You: Andy Kaufman at the Edge of Performance at The Museum of the Moving Image
+On “I Trusted You: Andy Kaufman at the Edge of Performance” at The Museum of the Moving Image

 Andy Kaufman’s (1949-1984) imagination was formed by the television experience.
 As a child he believed a camera was in his bedroom wall, and enacted his first programming.
 As a performer, he recognized the disorienting nature of the medium, and used it to play at the intersection of reality, falsehood, and entertainment.

-Kaufman claimed to have never told a joke.
+Kaufman famously claimed to have never told a joke.
 Instead of asking audiences to envision an off-stage scene like the traditional comedian, he asked them to observe him, behaving strangely.
 Whether they laughed or became enraged, Kaufman seized the joke’s place.
 He employed sets and props to position himself as the joke his audiences had to interpret.
 Similar strategies were used by art collectives like Les Arts Incohérents, Dada, 70’s conceptual artists, and writers such as Eugéne Ionesco and Luigi Pirandello.
 Just as they pointed at art itself as a construct to be exploited, or the absurdism of living life, Kaufman called into question the system of comedy.
 Although he shared a sensibility with these groups, Kaufman never identified himself as one of them.
 Nor was he interested in fulfilling the traditional duty of a comic.
 His risk as a performer working in the field of popular entertainment was refusing to fill the context of stand-up comedy with the expected content, perplexing audiences along the way.

 My exhibition at The Museum of the Moving Image explored the short but prolific career of this bizarre performer.
 The proposal included a recreated set of Soundstage: The Andy Kaufman Show, with consultation from the original show’s production team.
 Live reenactments of his classic performances as well as obscure performances that were never recorded would take place on the set and ubiquitously throughout the museum.
 These unknown performances I discovered through research and interviews with Kaufman’s family and friends were only witnessed by small night club audiences more than 40 years ago.
 Unreleased episodes of television programming from early in Kaufman’s career, videos of classic performances, props provided by the estate, and drawings of the set by the show’s scenic designer would also be on display.